arshadlab/time_charting_with_perf/README.md

 $ ./scripts/set_probes_lib.sh /usr/lib/x86_64-linux-gnu/intel-opencl/libigdrcl.so
 ```

-Setting up probes is generally a one-time process, unless your system undergoes a reboot or the target binary is modified or updated.
-New probes are appended to existing list and if the same probe is added again then it's overwritten.
-Once these probes are properly configured, you can conduct multiple capture sessions without needing to set them up again.
-Thus, the configuration persists across various capture sessions, offering you the flexibility to perform repeated analyses with ease.
+Setting up probes is typically a one-time task, unless the system is rebooted or the target binary is modified or updated.
+New probes are appended to the existing list, and if a probe with the same name is added again, it will be overwritten.
+Once configured, these probes remain available, allowing multiple capture sessions to be conducted without the need for reconfiguration.
+This persistence across sessions provides the flexibility to perform repeated analyses efficiently.

 ##### Start Capturing